NativeScript/ios-jsc/README.md

  - OSX 10.10.3+
  - Xcode 6.3+
  - [cmake](http://www.cmake.org/) - It is available in [Homebrew](http://brew.sh) as `cmake`.
- - [llvm](http://llvm.org/) 3.7 - used to build the [metadata generator](https://github.com/NativeScript/ios-metadata-generator) submodule.
-Be sure to have `llvm-config` in PATH.
-It is available in Homebrew as the [`llvm37`](https://github.com/Homebrew/homebrew-versions/pull/955) formula.
+ - [llvm 3.7](http://www.llvm.org/releases/download.html#3.7.0) - used to build the [metadata generator](https://github.com/NativeScript/ios-metadata-generator) submodule.
+Be sure to have `llvm-config` in PATH or otherwise export the `LLVM_CONFIG_PATH` environment variable to point to the folder that contains it.

 ## Building
 Run `build/scripts/build.sh` in the root of the repository.
 This will produce a static library and Cocoa Framework versions of the iOS runtime and a build of the metadata generator and place them in the `dist` folder.
 The script depends on the repo's git submodules, so if you run into issues make sure to update them using `git submodule update --init`.